HIV PREVENTION EFFORTS

 Surveys have been developed to assess HIV and PrEP knowledge and attitudes among high-risk populations and college undergraduates, and data has been collected from patients in the MCPH STD clinics and college undergraduates from four local educational institutions.
 Data from this project has provided analyses of PrEP and HIV knowledge, attitudes toward the use of PrEP, and associations between various demographic factors and HIV/PrEP knowledge and attitudes.

-These APHI activities fall under the Preventive Health Focus Area, Co-Directed by Brian Witt, MPH, PhD (MCPH) and Patrick Robinson, MD (UNCC), who work in close collaboration with MCPH leadership, including Renate Nnoko, MBA, MPH (MCPH, HIV Project Director) and Dr. Cardra Burns (Assistant Health Director, MCPH).
-Other members of the Focus Area team include MCPH personnel and UNC Charlotte faculty and students: Leslie Castillo-Navia, Shi Chen, Maggie Gigler, Sweta Harihar, Jahnita Melvin, Chiamaka Okonkwo, Yakubu Owolabi, Monika Sawhney, Sagar Satyanarayana, and Gabe Zenarosa.
+These APHI activities fall under the Preventive Health Focus Area, Co-Directed by Brian Witt, MPH, PhD (MCPH) and Patrick Robinson, MD (UNCC), who work in close collaboration with MCPH leadership, including Renate Nnoko, MBA, MPH (Senior Health Manager - Ending the HIV Epidemic) and Angela Lee, MPH (Assistant Health Director, MCPH Office of Preventive Health).
+Other members of the Focus Area team include MCPH personnel and UNC Charlotte faculty and students: Shi Chen, PhD; Sweta Harihar, MS; Jenny Hutchison, MBA, PhD; Chiamaka Okonkwo, Yakubu Owolabi, MS, DVM; Monika Sawhney, MSW, PhD; Sagar Satyanarayana, MS; Meagan Zarwell, PhD; and Gabriel Zenarosa, PhD.